rodzanto/agentic-ai-data-transform/README.md

 The solution leverages:
 - **Amazon Bedrock Agents** with Claude 3.7 for natural language understanding and orchestration
-- **Model-Container-Protocol (MCP)** server to interface between the AI agent and data processing engines
+- **Model-Context-Protocol (MCP)** server to interface between the AI agent and data processing engines
 - **Amazon EMR/Glue** with SparkSQL for scalable data processing
 - **Amazon S3** for data storage